dart-atom/dart/_posts/2014-01-03-getting-started.md

 or variable by placing the cursor on that symbol and hitting `F1`.
 The dartdoc information for that element will be displayed.

-Option-clicking on an element, or hitting `F3`, will jump to its definition.
+Command or option-clicking on an element, or hitting `F3`, will jump to its definition.
+To jump back, hit `cmd-option-up` (or `ctrl-alt-up`), or run the command `'return-from-declaration'`.

 You can toggle on and off a structural outline view of the current Dart file by executing the command `'toggle outline view'`.